 It's dusty, smoky, stinky, but it's family!

-For instance, one of them has his grandfather’s old Lambretta 125 scooter under a blanket awaiting its trip to the mechanic to get a proper tuneup.
+For instance, one of them has his grandfather’s old Lambretta 125 scooter under a blanket awaiting its trip to the mechanic for a proper tuneup.
 The one I am most interested in, however, is a dusty red 1976 MotoBi 125 2C that’s been sleeping in my great aunt’s garage for a few years.
 It actually belongs to my dad.

 Gallery: Little Long Tour: 1976 MotoBi 125 2C